 - Be a responsive and lightweight solution that will load and perform as smoothly as possible even on poor connections.

 Utilising modern web features

-Thanks to new browser features such as Flexbox for unique layouts that adapt to the content within them, SVG sprites for snappy and accessible icons, as well as path clipping for creating fun grid systems; the Flying Start website had an ideal foundation for both attractive and engaging user experience design.
+Thanks to new web browser features, such as Flexbox (for unique layouts that adapt to the content within them), SVG sprites (for snappy and accessible icons), and path clipping (for creating fun grid systems), the Flying Start website had an ideal foundation for both attractive and engaging user experience design.

 Considered information architecture

 For any charity website, it is crucial that the user needn’t struggle to find: A, information about the charity and B, where/how to donate.
 The information architecture (IA) should be clear and concise, and important areas should be given prominence to avoid user frustration.
 To ensure this was the case and the end result would be as intuitive as possible, we firstly focused on creating quickfire wireframes around real content.
 Using Sketch as the tool of choice we were also able to begin introducing mood boards and colour profiles that would help users navigate.

 These were then presented to users who in turn could scribble over any confusing areas as well as highlight any areas of improvement.
 With such valuable feedback (including data from analytics), the wireframes were able to quickly evolve “on screen” into prototypes that could be shared with even more users for testing.

 We found this agile approach enabled us to develop a website that not only catered for British Airways staff already knowledgeable about the campaign, but also the general public who may have arrived at the website from the British Airways main website (a user group attested by analytics).
 By ensuring every page had a prominent ‘Donate now’ button both in the header and the footer of the page, in addition to clear signposting, we found users were confident when navigating through the website and thus were more inclined to donate to the campaign.